 Interactive Visualization Project

-The remainder of this course you will be focusing on building an interactive visualization project.
+For the latter half of this course you will be focusing on building an interactive visualization project.

 The final deliverable will be a hosted webpage at a public URL that gives readers/viewers the opportunity to better understand the topic of your choice by allowing them to interact with the data in some meaningful way.